toldsoftware/npm-boilerplate/README.md

 - Github: Verify Icons have updated
     - Sometimes this can take a while or the images get cached by the browser.

+## OPTIONAL

+- Open the OPTIONAL folder and follow the directions in one of the subfolders to add it's boilerplate
+- Once done, delete the OPTIONAL folder to remove unneeded boilerplate

 ## Use

 - npm install @told/MODULE_NAME